 The user interface is easy to get comfortable with.
 If you play around, you can easily customize the look of it as per your requirements.
 In either case, you can opt to install a theme as well.
 You can learn more about how to install themes in Ubuntu to get started.

-In addition to what it offers, you will find a huge online community of Ubuntu users.
-So, if you face an issue – head to any of the forums (or a subreddit) to ask for help.
-If you are looking for direct solutions in no time, you should check out our coverage on Ubuntu (where we have a lot of tutorials and recommendations for Ubuntu).
+In addition to what it offers, you will find a vast online community of Ubuntu users.
+So, if you face an issue – head to any forums (or a subreddit) to ask for help.
+If you are looking for direct solutions in no time, you should check out our coverage on Ubuntu (where we have numerous tutorials and recommendations for Ubuntu).

-Linux Mint is based on Ubuntu and thus it has all the applications available for Ubuntu.
-The simplicity and ease of use is why it has become a prominent choice for new Linux users.
+Linux Mint is based on Ubuntu, and thus, it has all the applications available for Ubuntu.
+Its simplicity and ease of use make it a prominent choice for new Linux users.

-This distribution is based on Ubuntu and focuses to deliver a user-friendly Linux environment which looks as pretty as possible while keeping the performance in mind.
-If you choose to install elementary OS, a list of 11 things to do after installing elementary OS should come in handy.
+This distribution is based on Ubuntu and focuses on delivering a user-friendly Linux environment that looks as pretty as possible while keeping performance in mind.

-Unlike Ubuntu, MX Linux is an increasingly popular Linux distribution based on Debian with Xfce as its desktop environment.
-In addition to its impeccable stability – it comes packed with a lot of GUI tools which makes it easier for any user comfortable with Windows/Mac originally.
+Unlike Ubuntu, MX Linux features Xfce as its desktop environment.
+In addition to its impeccable stability—it comes packed with numerous GUI tools (MX Tools), which makes it easier for any user comfortable with Windows/Mac originally.

-Also, the package manager is perfectly tailored to facilitate one-click installations.
-You can even search for Flatpak packages and install it in no time (Flathub is available by default in the package manager as one of the sources).
+Furthermore, the package manager is perfectly tailored to facilitate one-click installations.
+You can even search for Flatpak packages and install them in no time (Flathub is available by default in the package manager as one of the sources).

-Zorin OS is yet another Ubuntu-based distribution which happens to be one of the most good-looking and intuitive OS for desktop.
-Especially, after Zorin OS 15 release – I would definitely recommend it for users without any Linux background.
-A lot of GUI-based applications comes baked in as well.
+Zorin OS is yet another Ubuntu-based distribution that happens to be one of the most good-looking and intuitive OS for desktop.
+A lot of GUI-based applications come baked in as well.